How/When/Where to Watch the 2023 Tony Awards and Other Questions Answered!

 BroadwayWorld will also be bringing you live coverage of who's winning, transcriptions of their acceptance speeches, live photos from the red carpet, and interviews from the winners' room.

-If you're not already following us on Twitter, Facebook, Instagram, and TikTok, do it now for even more exclusive content.
+If you're not already following us on Twitter, Facebook, Instagram, and TikTok, do it now for even more exclusive content, plus follow along as & Juliet's Megan Kane takes over our Instagram for the day!
 Find out what all of your fellow Broadway fans have to say about the ceremony right here on our message boards!

 & Juliet